 How long do Yorkies live in dog years?

 On average, Yorkies live 13 to 16 years.
 That equates to between 68 and 80 in dog years.
 The calculation for dog years is slightly different in small dogs.
 It starts the same early on.
 In the sixth year, the aging process for small dogs slows down.
 That’s part of why small dogs live longer than larger breeds.

 How long do Yorkies live in human years?

 Yorkies typically live 13 to 16 years.
-Give them proper care, feed them a healthy diet, and make sure they get plenty of exercise to give the best shot at a long life.
+Give them proper care, feed them a healthy diet, and make sure they get plenty of exercises to give the best shot at a long life.
 Be mindful of their size and make sure they’re up-to-date on all immunizations.

 Want To Train Your Yorkie With Peace Of Mind?

 If you haven’t trained your Yorkie properly, then this is the perfect time to start.
 Whatever bad behavior your shepherd has, whether it’s barking at night or other bad behaviors, using the right training program is the key to having an obedient and happy pup.

 The training program I love and highly recommend is Brain Training For Dogs.